 Generally, the due date is calculated 40 weeks after your last period.
 Therefore, if you have your due date, you can subtract 40 weeks from this date to determine your last menstrual period.
 Once you know the first day of your last period, you can add 11 to 21 days to figure out your conception date.

 For example, a woman who is due on November 10 can calculate the first day of her last period by subtracting 40 weeks.
 This means her last period started on February 3.
-By adding 11 to 21 days, you can calculate that the conception date would have been between the 14th and 24th of February.
+By adding 11 to 21 days, you can calculate that the conception date would have been between February 14 and 24.

 3. Using your gestational age